 Message ID Hexadecimal/ Decimal Severity Message Recommended Resolution 0x80000039 Warning Firmware does not support GRE encapsulation.
 Encapsulation disabled.
-Problem configuring NVRE hardware offloads.
+Issue configuring NVRE hardware offloads.
 Update firmware on the OCe14000 adapter.
-0x4000003AL Informational N/A N/A 0x0000038L Warning The device firmware does not support ETS functionality in SR-IOV or multichannel mode.
+0x4000003AL Informational N/A N/A 0x0000038L/56 Warning The device firmware does not support ETS functionality in SR-IOV or multichannel mode.
 Revert to default mode for ETS support.
-0x00037/55 Warning This adapter may have a problem recovering from corrupted use of SR-IOV.
+0x00037/55 Warning This adapter may have an issue recovering from corrupted use of SR-IOV.
 Assigning an SR-IOV device to a Virtual Machine could leave the system vulnerable, and lead to instability.
-It is strongly recommended that you assign SR-IOV devices only to Virtual Machines that run trusted workloads, or consider disabling the use of SR-IOV.
-This adapter exposes a vulnerability to the VM that may allow the VM to crash the entire physical computer.
-This is no different than running a physical adapter.
+It is strongly recommended that you assign SR-IOV devices only to Virtual Machines that run trusted workloads, or consider disabling the use of SR-IOV. physical adapter.
 SR-IOV should only be used when the VM has a trusted server administrator.
+0x00036/54 Warning Incompatible optics- Replace with compatible optics for card to function.
+Replace the incompatible SFP transceivers with compatible ones for the card to function correctly.
+0x00035/53 Warning Optics of two types installed-Remove one optic or install matching pair of optics.
+Remove one SFP transceiver or install a matching pair of SFP transceivers.
+0x00034/52 Warning Optics faulted/incorrectly installed/not installed.
+Reseat optics, if issue not resolved, replace.
+Reseat the SFP transceiver.
+If the issue is not resolved, replace it.
+0x00033/51 Warning SR-IOV virtualization failed initialization.
+Check system BIOS settings, or disable SR-IOV for the adapter.
+Check system BIOS settings, or disable SR-IOV for the adapter.
+0x00032/50 Warning The Ethernet link is down due to PHY over-temperature condition.
+Improve cooling for the device.
+Improve the cooling conditions for the device.